JonMidhir/Redcrumbs/README.md

 Redcrumbs doesn't provide any helpers to turn crumbs into translated text or HTML views but this is extremely easy to do once you're set up and creating activities.

-Now that we know how to query activities associated with an object we just need to create a helper to translate this into readable text or HTML.
+Now that we know how to get the most recent activities associated with an object we just need to create a helper to translate these into readable text or HTML.
 Crumbs have a `subject` association that gives you access to the original object.
 This is useful when you need access to attributes that aren't in the modifications hash.

 Here's an example of a simple text helper: